Senzoku District

 “Five hundred.”

 Chadwick nodded.
 “Missionary one-upmanship.
 It didn’t make any sense to me either.
 And then I remembered this article I’d read in one of those apostate publications.”
 He grinned.
 “It was about how in the early 1960s a couple of GAs in the missionary department came up with the Field of Dreams approach to proselyting.
 Baptize them and they will come.
 Thing was, they didn’t.
-They came, but they didn’t stay.
-Big revelation there—what getting a bunch of people wet gets you is an instant ramen church.
-You’re hungry again ten minutes later.
+Oh, they came, but they didn’t stay.
+Big revelation there—all getting a bunch of people wet gets you is an instant ramen church.
+You’re hungry ten minutes later.
 But Atkinson’s from that era.
 He was here at the height of it.
-He still thinks that way, numbers equal success.
-And maybe he’s got a point: go for the gross and screw the percentage.
+He still thinks that way—numbers equal success.
+And maybe he’s got a point—go for the gross and screw the percentages.
 I don’t know.
-The thing of it is, he’s going to make it work, whatever it takes.
-When I was a greenie, in a good month you’d see forty baptisms, fifty on a fluke.
-Since dropping house-to-house and pushing hard on English classes, going after the young and the restless, we’re up to, what, two hundred, two-twenty?
+But he’s going to make it work, whatever it takes.
+When I was a greenie, we were looking at thirty to forty baptisms a month, fifty on a fluke.
+Since dropping house-to-house and pushing hard on English classes and streeting—going after the young and the restless—we’ve more than doubled that, and climbing fast.
 Way ahead of every other mission in Japan.
 And when they finally get rid of us old-timers and train the new guys on catch sales techniques, there’ll be no stopping it.”

 He paused, shook his head.
 “On the other hand, you can tell yourself you’re going to find the one perfect baptism that makes up for everything.
 Don’t do it.
 All my perfect baptisms are inactive.
 And don’t be bitter when it’s all through.
 Whatever happens, it won’t kill you.
 You may not like it, but nothing lasts forever—not companionships, not transfers, not missions.
 Most missionaries make things twice as hard as they need to be.
 They make good Pharisees, missionaries, always hedging about the law.
 But stick to the basics, don’t do dumb stuff, and they flat out can’t send you home.
 Keep that in mind.”